SarthakSethi1234/SarthakSethi1234-langgraph-mat496/README.md

 Changes I made:

 Since there was no notebook related to this video.
 I sucessfully followed the tutorial ran the langgraph studio on my laptop and tested out a few graph states adn its working.
 I also attached the screenshots for the same in the above link.

+Video 4: Chain

+In this video I learned about chains and how to builc them.
+A simple chain combines 4 key concepts: using chat messages in our graph, using chat models, binding tools to our llm executing tool calls in our graph.
+I also learned how to pass a chat list containing AIMessage and HumanMessage to our llm model.
+I also learned how to connect a tool to our llm model.
+Then I learned how to use messages as graph state and about the "add_message" reducer.

+Link:

+Changes I made:

+I made my own examples by following the notebook and tested all the new concepts on them.
+I created a simple chain and few extra tools like a web search tool, subtracat tool, multiply tool etc and tested them.

+Link: